apollostream/apollostream.github.io/_posts/2025-12-30-Bayesian-Framing.md

 Unsatisfied with the extent I've been able to fully articulate my perspective on Bayesian framing, I gave it a shot with the Perplexity.ai LLM-based AI system.
 And,....

 Well, I'm not wholly satisfied with the results but I think it does get partially there.
-The results below overstate Bayesian pervasiveness -- given what I've read from authors pushing back on the claims stated below.
-And yet, it doesn't fully capture the essence of Bayesian framing as I see it either.
+The results below overstate Bayesian pervasiveness -- given the literature pushing back on the claims stated below.
+And yet, these results don't fully capture the essence of "knowledge-first" Bayesian framing as I see it either.

 I have to admit, though, I kinda like its "GCAA" paradigm: